larryhenryjr/Explore-and_Summarize-Data-Project/README.md

 # Project: Explore and Summarize Data
-Udacity Data Analysis Project 4
+As part of Udacity's Data Analysis Project, I will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

+I will be exploring the Prosper loan dataset (a p2p lending platform) with R and RStudio.
+The main purpose of this analysis is to explore the various factors that affect borrowers' rate.
+The data can be find [here]()

+## Project Files
+* `explore-and-summarize-data.rmd`: R markdown for the analysis
+* `explore-and-summarize-data.html`: knitted html file

 ## Project Overview
-As part of Udacity's Data Analysis Project, I will use R and apply exploratory data analysis techniques to explore relationships in one variable to multiple variables and to explore a selected data set for distributions, outliers, and anomalies.

 **Why this Project?**<br>
 Exploratory Data Analysis (EDA) is the numerical and graphical examination of data characteristics and relationships before formal, rigorous statistical analyses are applied.